We found 4 genetics specialists who accept Humana Silver HMO near Tampa, FL.

 Clinical interests: Genetic Counseling, Metabolism

 Dr. Kathleen Pope is a genetics specialist.
-She honors several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
-She is a graduate of Indiana University School of Medicine.
+She accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Dr. Pope attended medical school at Indiana University School of Medicine.

 Conditions / Treatments